 (3) The Board shall not appoint a member as the chief executive officer.

-(3a) Subject to the Salaries and Allowances Act 1975, the chief executive officer shall be paid such remuneration and allowances, and holds office on such terms and conditions, as are determined by the Board after consultation with the Minister for Public Sector Management.
+(3a) Subject to the Salaries and Allowances Act 1975, the chief executive officer shall be paid such remuneration and allowances, and holds office on such terms and conditions, as are determined by the Board after consultation with the Public Sector Commissioner.

 (3b) The chairman may appoint a person, other than a member of the Board, to act as chief executive officer —